mxagar/bitcoin_notes/bitcoin_antonopoulos/Bitcoin_Antonopoulos_Book.md

 # JSON string of block returned; here, we can see all the transactions of the block and follow the transactions
 bitcoin-cli getblock <block-hash>

+# JSON string with the block header (useful for SPVs)
+bitcoin-cli getblockheader <block-hash>

 # Get mempool info: general stats
 bitcoin-cli getmempoolinfo